 About

 Spectrum Surf Camps offers one-week surf camps that focus on surfing.
-Campers spend their time in the water learning and practicing surfing during these one-week surf camps.
-Participants experience the healing effects of the ocean and the mindfulness of surfing.
+Participants spend their time in the water learning and practicing surfing during these one-week surf camps.
+Camp sessions take place on both Bolinas Beach and Stinson Beach.

 • Ages: 0–18 years old